JocaPC/jquery-view-engine/docs/form.md

 # Populating form elements with JQuery View Engine

-**[JOVN](../README.md)** enables you to easily populate elements of a HTML form using data in a JavaScript objects (models).
-It is ideal solution for populating forms dynamiaclcly from a AJAX call.
+**[JOVN](../README.md)** is a simple view engine that enables you to easily populate elements of a HTML form using data in a JavaScript objects (models).
+It is ideal solution for populating HTML forms dynamicaly from an AJAX call.

 Let's imagine that you have an empty HTML form in your page:
 ```html